MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/rate-limit.md

 ---
 title: Rate limiting for bots
 description: Learn how to optimize bot with rate limiting.
-Detech transient exceptions, per bot thread limit.
+Detect transient exceptions, per bot thread limit.
 You can also perform an exponential backoff. ms.localizationpriority: medium
 ---